 1. Financial Enabling

-It is common for an addict to do everything and anything they can to get financial support for their habit.
-If you have a recent recovering addict in your home, they may ask you for money for “basic needs” (groceries, toiletries, etc.).
+It is common for a person struggling with addiction to do everything and anything they can to get financial support for their habit.
+If you have a recently recovered person in your home, they may ask you for money for “basic needs” (groceries, toiletries, etc.).
 If they live outside your home, they may solicit your assistance in paying bills, rent, car, etc.

-Without a second thought you may feel relieved that they are concerned about everyday issues, so you easily turn over the money to them.
+Without a second thought, you may feel relieved that they are concerned about everyday issues, so you easily turn over the money to them.
 However, your actions may be enabling the negative behavior to continue.
-It is not uncommon to discover that the cash was actually used to purchase drugs or alcohol, enabling the person to continue living with their dependence on illegal substances.
-No matter how much the addict may plead, it is your responsibility to face reality and realize that the money you are “lending” them is helping to destroy their life.
+It is not uncommon to discover that the cash was actually used to purchase drugs or alcohol, enabling the person to continue living with their dependence on substances.
+No matter how much they may plead, it is your responsibility to face reality and realize that the money you are “lending” them is helping to destroy their life.

 In extreme circumstances, you can attempt to identify a compromise.
 For example, if you are asked for funds for necessities, don’t hand over the money but rather offer to go to the store for them.
 Have them make you a list and stand your ground.